Archaeological site of Selbir: Archaeology

 Archaeologists discovered defensive walls composed of stone and clay bricks, which were later upgraded with burnt bricks in 15 distinct styles, demonstrating the city's strong fortifications.
 Remains of old city structures, including a big, likely two-story apartment building, have been uncovered, as well as ornate plastered interiors.
 Burial sites include Roman catacombs, Christian graves, and Muslim graves from the 12th to 13th centuries, showing the area's changing demography and beliefs.

 The site also displays sophisticated urban infrastructure, including water supply lines, pools, ovens, and a medieval sewage system.
 Pottery kilns from the 8th-9th centuries CE, alongside household warehouses, indicate thriving craft industries.

 Systematic archaeological research in the Qabala region began in 1926.
 More recently, since 2009, joint Azerbaijani-Korean archaeological expeditions, supported by the SEBA (Seoul-Baku) Azerbaijan-Korea Cultural Exchange Association, have focused on Salbir.

-On the basis of the uncovered cultural layers, Azerbaijani archaeologists such as Ilyas Babayev, Gafar Jabiyev, and Jeyhun Eminli, as well as Korean scholars under the direction of Kim Jongil, have researched the development of Gabala's early urban culture, urbanization processes, and sustainable lifestyles.
+On the basis of the uncovered cultural layers, Azerbaijani archaeologists such as Ilyas Babayev, Gafar Jabiyev, and Jeyhun Eminli, as well as Korean scholars under the direction of Kim Jong-il, have researched the development of Gabala's early urban culture, urbanization processes, and sustainable lifestyles.
 Some of the unearthed remains have been covered to protect the site.
 These continuing investigations in Salbir, Gala, and Chaggalli are supported by the Gabala Archaeological Center, which opened in 2014 and offers exhibition spaces, a restoration lab, and archaeologist facilities.

 Numerous artifacts have been recovered, including antique and medieval ceramics, 10th-century glazed vessels, glassware, stone items, and "cake beads."
 Coins and other finds suggest extensive trade networks with Chinese, Middle Eastern, and Roman empires.

-In 2017, a large residential building was discovered during ongoing archaeological research at the Salbir by a joint expedition of the ANAS Institute of Archeology and Anthropology and Seoul National University (Korea), led by Jeyhun Eminli from Azerbaijan and Professor Yong Il-Kim from South Korea.
+In 2017, a large residential building was discovered during ongoing archaeological research at the Salbir by a joint expedition of the ANAS Institute of Archeology and Anthropology and Seoul National University (Korea), led by Jeyhun Eminli from Azerbaijan and Professor Kim Jong-il from South Korea.
 The newly unearthed building and its extensive yard occupy a vast area within the upper cultural layer of Salbir's southwestern edge.
 Excavations have revealed numerous building decorations, indicating that the rooms were likely adorned with lime-containing plaster and various ornamental details, with poorly observed colors suggesting further inner wall decorations.
 Additionally, Muslim graves dating back to the 12th-13th centuries were found within the building.